404-ammar-not-found/Neural-Tangent-Kernels-Modelling-Neural-Learning/README.md

 A production-ready, reproducible repository for generating presentation visualizations on Neural Tangent Kernels and related neural network concepts.

+## Abstract for the talk

+Neural networks are expensive and time-consuming to train, therefore is it possible to model the evolution of the network with much less compute power?
+Modern neural networks are over-parameterised and seen as a mysterious black box.
+However, when considering their width to be infinite, their training dynamics through gradient descent corresponds to previously defined kernel methods.
+Introduced in 2018, Jacot, Gabriel and Hongler defined a neural tangent kernel (NTK), providing a strong theoretical framework, formalising how neural networks can learn and generalise.
+In this talk, I will introduce NTKs and define the mathematics and intuition behind them.
+I will first define how neural networks can be modelled as a high-parameter function and then highlight how their learning dynamics linearise as their width increases.
+Then this linearisation leads to predictive generalisation results, connecting neural networks to Gaussian processes.
+Then, I shall introduce the applications of NTKs in practical machine learning and show a demonstration of their application on a sin(x) curve.
+This talk will highlight the intersection between functional analysis, differential equations and probability and their contribution to define a key concept for mathematical machine learning.

 ## 📁 Repository Structure

 ```